iamBelugaa/goditor/README.md

 # Text Editor with Undo/Redo Using the Command Pattern

 This project demonstrates how to build a text editor that can undo and redo operations using the Command pattern.
-The Command pattern is one of the most useful design patterns for any application that needs to track and reverse user actions.

 ## Understanding the Command Pattern